 Support

-These data are made available with combined support from the NIH National Institute for Arthritis, Musculoskeletal, and Skin Diseases (NIAMS), the National Institute of Biomedical Imaging and Bioengineering (NIBIB), and the National Institute of Child Health and Human Development (NICHD) under grant U01 AR072989.
+This data was made possible by NIH grant U01 AR072989 with combined support from the National Institute for Arthritis, Musculoskeletal, and Skin Diseases (NIAMS), the National Institute of Biomedical Imaging and Bioengineering (NIBIB), and the National Institute of Child Health and Human Development (NICHD).

 Methods

-Cryosection images were obtained from the National Libraries of Medicine for both the Visible Human Male (39M) and Female (59F).
+Courtesy of the U.S. National Library of Medicine, images were acquired for both the Visible Human Male (39M, 71 in., 90 kg, 27.8 BMI) and Female (59F, 62 in., 88 kg, 36 BMI).
 These images consist of digitized axial cryosection color photographs taken at 1 mm intervals in the VHM and 0.33 mm intervals in the VHF.
 The creation of the 3D models followed these steps:

-- The cryosection and CT images were downloaded from the National Library of Medicine (https://www.nlm.nih.gov/research/visible/visible_human.html) and imported into software used for segmenting geometries from medical images (ScanIP, Simpleware ScanIP, Synopsys, Mountain View, CA).
+- The cryosection and CT images were downloaded from the National Library of Medicine (https://www.nlm.nih.gov/research/visible/visible_human.html), reduced in size for manageability, and imported into software used for segmenting geometries from medical images (ScanIP v.
+S-2021.06, Simpleware, Synopsys, Mountain View, CA).
+Image volumes were cropped to the sternum.
 Offsets were created using original Cartesian coordinates of images from the original dataset, and manual/automatic alignment registration in non-aligning areas.

-- The raw STL geometries were then imported into MeshMixer (AutoDesk, Rock Hill, SC) to reduce mesh sizes, remove sharp edges, and provide a smooth geometry without substantial alteration of the original geometry.
+- The raw STL geometries were then imported into MeshMixer (v.
+3.5.474, AutoDesk, Rock Hill, SC) to reduce mesh sizes, remove sharp edges, and provide a smooth geometry without substantial alteration of the original geometry.
 Each geometry was remeshed to the following target edge lengths: muscle 1.5 mm, bone 1.0 mm, cartilage 0.75 mm, ligament 0.75 mm.
-In addition, segmentation masks were generated for 3D Slicer for those who wish to modify the resampled and smoothed geometries.
+In addition, segmentation masks were generated from the processed STL files for those who wish to modify the resampled and smoothed geometries in 3D Slicer.

-- Overclosures between the resampled-smoothed 3D geometries were removed using custom MATLAB code with a procedure using radial basis functions.
+- Overclosures between the resampled-smoothed 3D geometries were removed using custom MATLAB code utilizing radial basis functions.
 All surface overclosures were removed to achieve a minimum gap distance of 0.05 mm between all geometries.
 Pairs of geometries that were overclosed with one of the geometries as bone, were set to remove overclosures by only deforming nodes on the mating geometry.
 In all other cases, overclosures were removed by deforming both geometries equally.
 The final geometries were exported as 3D STL objects.
-In addition, segmentation masks were generated for 3D Slicer for those who wish to modify the final geometries.
+In addition, segmentation masks were generated for those who wish to modify the final geometries in 3D Slicer.

 Data Records